 Currituck Beach Lighthouse

 We purchased a couple of passes at the station to climb it (it wasn’t too expensive, under $10 a piece, and proceeds go towards maintaining the tower).
-This is the only lighthouse we ended up being able to climb to the top of on our tour.
+This is the only lighthouse we ended up being able to climb on our tour.
 (Bo had to stay in the car for the climb.)
-Outlined by a black rod-iron spiral staircase, there are over 200 stairs to the top (try not to get dizzy).
-It let out to a circular platform, giving you a nice vantage point of the town and sound below.
+Outlined by a black rod-iron spiral staircase, there are over 200 stairs.
+A circular platform at the top gives you a nice vantage point of the town and sound below.